Mayank0875/DSA-Problem/P34/problem5/problem.md

 ## Title

-Grid Median Search
+Table Multiplication

 ## Slug

-grid-median-search
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an integer n, consider an n x n grid where each cell (i, j) contains the value (i+1) * (j+1).
-However, we are only interested in the values along the main diagonal and the anti-diagonal?
-Actually, no, we are considering the entire grid.
-But wait, actually we are to find the median of all the n*n numbers in the grid when sorted in increasing order.
-Since n is odd, the median is the ((n*n+1)/2)-th smallest number.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n=3, the grid contains:
+For example, the 3 * 3 multiplication table is as follows:
-Row 0: [1, 2, 3]
-Row 1: [2, 4, 6]
-Row 2: [3, 6, 9]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-Sorted: [1,2,2,3,3,4,6,6,9].
-The median (5th element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples